 In addition to storing these credentials outside of Appian, you must also copy these values into the appropriate connected systems at this step to properly establish the connection to this newly created subaccount.
 On a separate tab, open Appian Designer.
 Navigate to the ICC Twilio Subaccount Credentials connected system and copy the username and password for the newly created subaccount into the credentials.

 Repeat this process for the REST API credentials in the ICC Twilio REST API Credentials connected system.

 Once these values have been correctly entered into the connected systems, navigate back to the setup and proceed to the next page.
 If the connected systems are not properly set up, an error will display, as the rest of the setup process depends on the connected systems being configured properly.
 If this occurs, please retrieve these credentials from the Twilio console and enter them into the connected systems before proceeding.

-In this step, you must copy the Twilio API key created for the service account in the creating service account section to the Twilio configuration.
-This will provide Twilio with the authenication to communicate to this Appian instance.
+In this step, you must enter the credentials from the service account user that was created earlier.
+This will provide Twilio with the credentials to talk to this instance of Appian.

 Once the credential are properly entered and the user clicks Create Twilio Objects, the following Twilio objects are created.
 As mentioned previously, you can modify the constants referred to below to change the default name of any of the objects that are created.

 Following creation of these objects, you can now create workers in Twilio, which need to be associated with Appian users.
 These workers can also now be assigned queues in which to receive calls and chats.

 When clicking Next, the following occurs with the users specified on this screen: